bytecodealliance/wasmtime/cranelift/docs/regalloc.md

 registers", and register pressure can't be measured with a single number.
 There are complications:

-Different register banks
+**Different register banks:**
 Most ISAs separate integer registers from floating point registers, and instructions require their operands to come from a specific bank.
 This is a fairly simple problem to deal with since the register banks are completely disjoint.
 We simply count the number of integer and floating-point values that are live independently, and make sure that each number does not exceed the size of their respective register banks.

-Instructions with fixed operands
+**Instructions with fixed operands:**
 Some instructions use a fixed register for an operand.
 This happens on the x86 ISAs:

 - Dynamic shift and rotate instructions take the shift amount in CL.
 - Division instructions use RAX and RDX for both input and output operands.
 - Wide multiply instructions use fixed RAX and RDX registers for input and output operands.
 - A few SSE variable blend instructions use a hardwired XMM0 input operand.

-Operands constrained to register subclasses
+**Operands constrained to register subclasses:**
 Some instructions can only use a subset of the registers for some operands.
 For example, the ARM NEON vmla (scalar) instruction requires the scalar operand to be located in D0-15 or even D0-7, depending on the data type.
 The other operands can be from the full D0-31 register set.

-ABI boundaries
+**ABI boundaries:**
 Before making a function call, arguments must be placed in specific registers and stack locations determined by the ABI, and return values appear in fixed registers.

 Some registers can be clobbered by the call and some are saved by the callee.
 In some cases, only the low bits of a register are saved by the callee.
 For example, ARM64 callees save only the low 64 bits of v8-15, and Win64 callees only save the low 128 bits of AVX registers.

 ABI boundaries also affect the location of arguments to the entry block and return values passed to the `return` instruction.

-Aliasing registers
+**Aliasing registers:**
 Different registers sometimes share the same bits in the register bank.
 This can make it difficult to measure register pressure.
 For example, the x86 registers RAX, EAX, AX, AL, and AH overlap.

 If only one of the aliasing registers can be used at a time, the aliasing doesn't cause problems since the registers can simply be counted as one unit.

-Early clobbers
+**Early clobbers:**
 Sometimes an instruction requires that the register used for an output operand does not alias any of the input operands.
 This happens for inline assembly and in some other special cases.

 ## Liveness Analysis